Direct Loans for Americans (postgraduate)

 4. Social costs are indicative only.
 The actual amount spent on social activities can vary widely in accordance with your lifestyle choices.
 See sample social costs.

-6. For the purposes of the cost of attendance we have included an approximate cost for a mid-range ensuite room in University on campus accommodation.
+5. For the purposes of the cost of attendance, we have included an approximate cost for a mid-range ensuite room in University on campus accommodation.
 The actual cost of your accommodation will depend on your choice, the availability of rooms and whether you choose to live on campus or in private accommodation.
 These differences can be reflected in the amount you choose to borrow.

-7. Student Bus Passes are available on the First York website.
+6. Student Bus Passes are available on the First York website.
 If you're living away from York, the costs for travel will be higher.
-Cost of travel between campuses is free, but this does not include travel for students studying at King's Manor
+Cost of travel between campuses is free, but this does not include travel for students studying at King's Manor.

-8. Visa costs are only included in cost of attendance calculations for the first year of your course. £800 is provided for visa costs and the cost of any flights required to attend interviews.
+8. Visa costs and the cost of flights required to attend an interview are only included in cost of attendance calculations for the first year of your course.
 NHS surcharges vary depending on the length of your course.

-9. This amount is only included in cost of attendance calculations for the first year of your course.
+9. The PC and printer amount is only included in cost of attendance calculations for the first year of your course.

 11. We determine a fixed exchange rate once a year and apply it to all cost of attendance calculations.
 We don't revise our calculations throughout the academic year to account for small fluctuations in the commercial exchange rate.